hph/drake/README.md

 This method, just like the previous method, saved the password to the clipboard.

-If you don't want or can't (some websites have stupid password policies) use all the 95 printable characters used by default, you can use the `-x` option.
-You need to specify the initial(s) (in lowercase) of the character set(s) you want to include, l for lowercase, u for uppercase, d for digits and p for punctuation and symbols.
-For an alphanumeric password you would do the
-following:

-    $ drake -x lud
-    LkxaotIS6s7vQXBe

-Or with the `-i` flag:

-    $ drake -ix
-    Available character sets:
-    Lowercase: abcdefghijklmnopqrstuvwxyz
-    Uppercase: ABCDEFGHIJKLMNOPQRSTUVWXYZ
-    Digits: 0123456789
-    Punctuation symbols: !"#$%&'()*+,-./:;<=>?@[\]^_`{|}~
-    Enter the initials of each character set: dul Ek7qSCWijAT8rZrg

 You can obfuscate a simple password with the `-o` flag.
 For example: